Fruit contains an array of phytochemicals

 There are tens of thousands of phytochemicals which are divided into groups: the largest being polyphenolic phytochemicals.

 There are more than 8000 polyphenol compounds and these are divided into classes.

 Flavonoids are the largest class and include flavonols, flavanones, flavanols, isoflavones, and flavones.

 Other phytochemicals include carotenoids, terpenes, organosulphides, phenolic acids, lignans, saponins, phytosterols, glucosinolates, and isothiocyanates.

 perspective, are those found in fruits, vegetables, legumes

 and spices, and the potential positive effects they may have on health status.

 While some plant foods have been identified as containing a particular phytochemical, most plant foods contain many different phytochemicals found as various forms of glucosides.

-In addition, the nutritional supplement market has seen an influx of nutrition related products which not only claim to provide anti-oxidant benefits, but also make unsupported claims about specific health benefits, such as improved memory, heart health promotion, and cancer prevention.
+In addition, the nutritional supplement market has seen an influx of nutrition related products which not only claim to provide anti-oxidant benefits, but also make unsupported claims about specific health benefits such as:

 While phytochemicals are thought to have health promoting properties, there is insufficient scientific evidence to support many health benefit claims.